-One thing that I’ve slowly realized over the past few weeks is that working here has really helped me improve in doing one thing; listening.
-The people that come into POTS seeking guidance with their problems all have unique characteristics and represent a diverse range of backgrounds.
-As soon as I became relaxed enough to really take it all in, the rewards that I got for listening were great.
-A few of the people that I’ve been lucky enough to listen to have some unbelievable stories that really should be told to people other than an intern at a legal clinic.
-The problem is that some of these people don’t think too much of their own stories and feel as if what they have to tell is just what everybody else in the world has experienced.
-The great thing about the stories is that they aren’t all based on current or past struggles, but rather moments in their lives that they remember like any other day.
-It’s been pretty cool connecting these stories to various important events (having their family leave Poland and France during World War II, for example).
-For me, these experiences that were previously imagined to be small to the teller, add a bit of personality to these kinds of events that are only read about in history books.
+One thing I’ve realized over the past few weeks is that working here has really helped me improve one thing: listening.
+The people that come into POTS seeking guidance all have unique characteristics and represent a diverse range of backgrounds.
+As soon as I became relaxed enough to really take it all in, the rewards that I got for listening have been great.
+I’ve heard some unbelievable, both inspiring and unforgettable, stories.
+Thy don’t think too much of their own stories, and feel as if that’s just what everybody else in the world has experienced.
+Maybe that’s just their humility.
+The great thing about the stories is that they aren’t based on current or past struggles, but rather, moments in their lives that they remember like any other day (like having to leave Poland and France during World War II, for example).

 Kevin Gallagher '13